mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 ## Requirements
 This plugin uses [ACME][ACME] to obtain and renew certificates.
 In order for this to work you need to do the following:
 * Own a domain
+* Setup CoreDNS on a publicly reachable IP
 * Setup CoreDNS as the authoritative DNS server for that domain
 * Port 53 - While CoreDNS may serve DNS over TLS on any port, during startup the plugin will use port 53 to solve the ACME Challenge